rancher/api-spec/specification.md

 ```

 ### Sorting ###
-Services MAY allow clients to request a sorted list of resources in a collection by adding <code>sort={sort name}</code> and <code>order={asc or desc}</code> query string parameters to the request.
+Services MAY allow clients to request a sorted list of resources in a collection by adding `sort={sort name}` and `order={asc or desc}` query string parameters to the request.
 Clients MAY use these directly when constructing their query, but SHOULD use the links contained in results.

-If a collection can be sorted, the response SHOULD contain a <code>sortLinks:</code> object, a mapping of attributes that can be sorted &rarr; the URL to produce that sort.
+If a collection can be sorted, the response SHOULD contain a `sortLinks:` object, a mapping of attributes that can be sorted &rarr; the URL to produce that sort.

-If the response was sorted by something, it SHOULD contain a <code>sort:</code> object containing:
+If the response was sorted by something, it SHOULD contain a `sort:` object containing:
-  - <code>name:</code> The name of the current sort, so that the client knows which column to show as sorted.
+  - `name:` The name of the current sort, so that the client knows which column to show as sorted.
-  - <code>order:</code> The direction of the current sort.
-This SHOULD be either <code>"asc"</code> or <code>"desc"</code>.
+  - `order:` The direction of the current sort.
+This SHOULD be either `"asc"` or `"desc"`.
-  - <code>reverse:</code> The URL for the same sort in the opposite order.
+  - `reverse:` The URL for the same sort in the opposite order.

 If no sort is specified by the client, services SHOULD either:
-  - Choose a default, and include the <code>sort:</code> attribute as if it were requested
+  - Choose a default, and include the `sort:` attribute as if it were requested
-  - Or return results in an undefined/unstable order, with no <code>sort:</code> attribute).
+  - Or return results in an undefined/unstable order, with no `sort:` attribute).

 Sorts MUST be "stable".
 This means they must produce a unique and repeatable ordering such that the same query will always return results in the same order.
   - This is necessary for [pagination](#pagination), and is generally what a client would expect.